Schecter OMEN 8 String Guitar

-Overall, this is a great 8 string guitar for the price.
-You can mod this by replacing the nuts and pick ups for a even better unit.
+Overall, this is a great 8-string guitar for the price.
+You can mod this by replacing the nuts and pickups for an even better unit.
 We think it sounds great with a clear tone that is bright and crisp.
 Additionally, it tunes quite easily and stays in tune well.

 The Ibanez RG8 is a nice budget friendly 8 string guitar that plays very well.
 What we like about this guitar is that they don’t really skimp on quality while maintaining a competitive price.
 Ibanez has been in the business for ages and started in the 1950s as an acoustic company.
 Eventually, they transitioned to making electric guitars.

 The most impressive thing about the Ibanez RG8 is that it has a thin fast wizard neck.
 This helps with faster movements from string to string and adds to the overall feel of the guitar.
 However, if you have large hands, this may not be the right fit for you.
-In terms of scale length, we are at 27” which is pretty standard for a 8 string guitar.
+In terms of the scale length, we are at 27” which is pretty standard for an 8-string guitar.

-Additionally, you should know that the Ibanez RG8 has a bolt on neck.
-Although we prefer to have a set neck, we can’t really expect this such a low price point.
+Additionally, you should know that the Ibanez RG8 has a bolt-on neck.
+Although we prefer to have a set neck, we can’t really expect this at such a low price point.
 However, we do believe that this guitar can pull off a good amount of sustain without having a set neck.
 Finally, we really like the hardware associated with the RG8.
-All in all, this is the best 8 string guitar for those who want good bang for the buck.
+All in all, this is the best 8 string guitar for those who want a good bang for the buck.

-You can’t go wrong with Dean Guitars, which is known with artists such as ZZ Top and Kansas.
+You can’t go wrong with Dean Guitars, which is known for artists such as ZZ Top and Kansas.
 Dean is often associated with guitars with high levels of distortion.
-They are a top quality brand name and have been making premium guitars since 1977.
+They are a top-quality brand name and have been making premium guitars since 1977.

 We think the Dean 850X CBK Custom Series is the best 8 string guitar for clean crisp definition.
-This is an extremely affordable 8 string guitar that has great pickups with a very comfortable feel.
-Additionally, it has a tight low end, bright attack, a basswood body, maple neck, and rosewood fingerboard.
+This is an extremely affordable 8-string guitar that has great pickups with a very comfortable feel.
+Additionally, it has a tight low end, bright attack, a basswood body, a maple neck, and a rosewood fingerboard.

-In terms of build quality, this acoustic multi scale guitar is top notch.
-It has a solid spruce top, with a rosewood slanted multi scale bridge.
-The neck, back, and sides are made of high quality mahogamy.
+In terms of build quality, this acoustic multi-scale guitar is top-notch.
+It has a solid spruce top, with a rosewood slanted multi-scale bridge.
+The neck, back, and sides are made of high-quality mahogany.
 In terms of feel and balance, the Agile Renaissance 8X is at the top of its class.
 It has a nice low action and a fast neck.

 All in all, the Agile Renaissance 8X SB EQ looks great and sounds even better.
-It has great acoustics both plugged in or raw.
+It has great acoustics both plugged in and raw.
 We really like the lightweight premium feel.
 It weighs in at only 8 pounds.
-Also, with the wilkenson tuners, you get improved balance.
+Also, with the Wilkenson tuners, you get improved balance.

-Perhaps the most notable feature is the set thru neck.
+Perhaps the most notable feature is the set thru the neck.
 This simply means that the neck is set into the body and extends through the entire body.
-The result of this setup means that you get increase sustain by eliminating resonance in certain areas.
-This feature alone allows ESP to price their guitars higher than most of its competition.
+The result of this setup means that you get increased sustain by eliminating resonance in certain areas.
+This feature alone allows ESP to price its guitars higher than most of its competition.